ivanna-nguyen/johns-lawn-equipment-analysis/README.md

 ---

 ### key takeaway
-even without prior context, this project shows how data can reveal the story behind operational performance — turning spreadsheets into strategy and insights into action.
+even without prior context, this project shows how data can reveal the story behind operational performance, turning spreadsheets into strategy and insights into action.